Home InfoSec Best Practice - An Unhelpful Term

 In linguistic anthropology there is a well-regarded hypothesis called the Sapir–Whorf hypothesis.
 It proffers that the structure and content of a language determines a native speaker’s perception and categorization of their experience.
 In other words, the language that we use on a daily basis, and its underlying meaning and etymology, can and will have an influence on how we view and frame the world around us.

-The point above on the lack of critical thinking in relation to this term was included as a standalone point, but also to frame the idea that the belief in “best practice”, and the use of this term promotes a potentially harmful way of thinking about the world around us.
+The point above on the lack of critical thinking, in relation to this term, was included as a standalone point, but also to frame the idea that the belief in “best practice”, and the use of this term promotes a potentially harmful way of thinking about the world around us.
 It promotes that there is only one right way to do something and a million wrong ways.

 In a middle-aged, white, and cis-male dominated industry, we risk excluding innovative and novel ways to address common and challenging security problems, through the exclusion of the approaches and people who will deliver that innovation.